 As part of our ongoing commitment to respect human rights, Fyffes completed its first ever corporate-wide Human Rights Impact Assessment in January 2020, aligning with the UN Guiding Principles on Business and Human Rights, through its partner BSR.
 Also, earlier this year, Fyffes published its first ever Global Human Rights Policy and Statement.

-As a result of the assessment, Fyffes Global Sustainability Steering Committee recently endorsed the Company’s Human Rights Mitigation and Management Plan which provides a framework to manage, mitigate and help resolve identified human rights risks.
+As a result of the assessment, Fyffes Global Sustainability Steering Committee recently endorsed the Company’s Human Rights Risks Prevention and Mitigation Plan which provides a framework to manage, mitigate and help resolve identified human rights risks.